wheelercj/Algorithms/README.md

 # Algorithms

-Examples of some basic algorithms implemented in C++.
+Examples of some basic algorithms implemented in C++ and Java.

 ## Sorting algorithms
 * Bubble sort